kientt265/-web2-e-commerce-microservices/README.markdown

-# E-commerce Microservices System
+# E-commerce Microservices Monorepo

-This project is an e-commerce system built with a distributed microservices architecture.
+This project is a comprehensive e-commerce system built with a distributed microservices architecture, now organized as a monorepo.
 It leverages Kafka as a message broker for inter-service communication, ensuring data consistency and scalability.
-The system has evolved from a chat application, with AI components removed and replaced by e-commerce functionalities.
+The system has evolved to include robust logging with the ELK Stack and a highly available API Gateway managed by Nginx.

 ## Project Overview

-The application is composed of several microservices, each responsible for a specific business domain:
+This application is composed of several microservices, each responsible for a specific business domain, along with infrastructure components for logging and API management:

 *   **User Service:** Manages user information, authentication, and authorization.
 *   **Product Service:** Handles product information, categories, and inventory.